James-Yu/LaTeX-Workshop/README.md

 Alternatively, you can check out this repository and copy it to the VS Code local extensions folder:
 - Windows `%USERPROFILE%\.vscode\extensions`
 - Mac/Linux `$HOME/.vscode/extensions`

+## Usage

+- Compile: Either use `latex-workshop.compile` command, or simply save the TeX source file.
+- Preview: Click on the `Preview PDF` button on the top-right corner of the editor.
+The preview is updated automatically after compilation.
+- Direct SyncTex from Tex to PDF: Open preview first then right click on TeX and select `Show in Preview`.
+- Reverse SyncTex from PDF to TeX: ctrl/cmd + left click on PDF preview.

 ## Commands